GReD-Clermont/sRNAPipe/README.rst

 Prerequisites
 =============

-1. Unix system with A Galaxy server (release july 2014 or later installed)
+1. Unix system with A Galaxy server (release 16.01 or later installed)

 2. Some tools are used by sRNAPipe and must be installed and added to the Path.